ashik112/bank-commission-calculation/README.md

    npm install
    ```

 3. Database configs are in `.env`.
+If you want to use another database see [dialect specific documentation for Sequelize](https://sequelize.org/docs/v6/other-topics/dialect-specific-things/).
+Database related codes are under `src/db` directory.
 Change according to your development environment.

     ```bash
     DB_HOST='localhost'